canonical/jenkins-agent-k8s-operator/docs/explanation/charm-architecture.md

 jenkins-agent-k8s-0              2/2     Running           0          2m2s
 ```

-This shows there are 2 containers - the one named above and a container for the charm code itself.
+This shows there are 2 containers - the Jenkins agent one and container for the charm code itself.

 And if you run `kubectl describe pod jenkins-agent-k8s-0`, all the containers will have as Command ```/charm/bin/pebble```.
 That's because Pebble is responsible for the processes startup as explained above.